 Get your Yard Ready

 1. The lawn needs some attention now if you want it to look its best in the spring.
-The autumn is the perfect time to aerate, fertilize and reseed your lawn.
+The autumn is the perfect time to aerate, fertilize and resee your lawn.

 2. Never allow piles of leaves to sit on your grass for the winter.
 You can rake and bag them, compost them, or mulch back into the lawn.
-Municipalities have different regulations about how to dispose of leaves so check on your community website for direction.
+Municipalities have different regulations about how to dispose of leaves, so check your community website for directions.

 3. Winterize the flower garden.
 Doing this now will save you lots of time in the spring.
 Clean up dead plants and debris.
 Divide your perennials.
 Dig up the tender bulbs that will not survive the winter freeze.
 Plant spring bulbs.
 Mulch any newly planted perennials when the ground starts to freeze.

-4. Tree branches that are near power lines or the roof of your home will need trimming.
+4. Tree branches near power lines or the roof of your home will need trimming.
 You want to avoid heavy snow and ice falling and doing damage or knocking down power lines.

 5. Shut off all outside faucets.
 Remember, drain all the water out first.
-Ditto for the garden hoses before you store them ready to use in the spring.
+Ditto for the garden hoses before storing them ready to use in the spring.